 In trying to make sense of the universe, scientists have classified everything that exists into two broad categories: matter and energy.
 Simply stated, matter can be thought of as “stuff” and energy is “the stuff that moves stuff.”

 Matter is anything made of atoms and molecules; it has mass and takes up space.
 Even though matter can be found all over the Universe, you only find it in a few forms.
 We'll be learning about three types, or “states of matter”: solids, liquids and gases.

 Sounds simple, right?
-Well don't go to sleep yet because there's a lot more to learn in the world of science and every few days we'll have answers to burning questions like, “Is your bottled water really fresh?”
+Well don't go to sleep yet because there's a lot more to learn in the world of science and we'll have answers to burning questions like, “What are the other states of matter?”

 Friday, October 28th

 Monday, October 31st